acloudfan/Amazon-RDS-Aurora-Postgres-v1/pgbench/README.md

   - Add 100 times the default data set -s 100 pgbench -s 100 -i pgbenchtest

+* IMPORTANT: For the default TPC-B-like test scenario, the initialization scale factor (-s) should be at least as large as the largest number of clients you intend to test (-c)

 Part-2 Run the benchmarking test
 --------------------------------